Getting Out of Default

 Loan Consolidation.
 Loan consolidation is taking out a new federal Direct Loan that repays at least one Perkins, FFEL, or Direct Loan.
 Your consolidation loan, being new, is not in default.
 Being a Direct Loan, it is eligible for plans to reduce your payments not available to those with FFEL or Perkins Loans.
 Consolidation can also simplify repayment if you currently submit payments to multiple servicers.

 You can apply online and need not deal with debt collectors or servicers.
 You can consolidate your loans only once, although there are a few exceptions to this, such as if you are adding new loans that were not included in the first consolidation.
 Consolidation is not an option if your wages are presently being garnished to repay your student loans.
 (You can still consolidate if the government is taking part of your Social Security benefits or other income, though.)
 If you consolidate loans in default, collection costs may be added into the consolidation loan, increasing your loan balance by as much as 18.5%.
-Since the consolidation is a new loan, you may lose the right to raise defenses you have on the old loans.
+Since the consolidation is a new loan, you may lose the right to raise defenses you have on the old loans, though there are strong arguments that you can retain those rights.

 You must either pay the consolidation loan through enrollment in an income-driven repayment plan (such as PAYE, described above) or by first making three consecutive reasonable and affordable monthly payments.
 Because you need to do only one or the other, do not believe a collection agency that tells you that you have to make three payments on your old loans before you can consolidate.
 Consolidation also extends your repayment term and, therefore reduces monthly payments if they are not otherwise reduced through enrollment in a payment plan that takes your income into account.